Plumsail/actions/source/flow/how-tos/sharepoint/create-copy-move-remove-folders-cross-site.rst

-Create, copy, move and remove SharePoint folders cross-site in Microsoft Flow and Azure Logic Apps
+Create, copy, move and remove SharePoint folders cross-site in Power Automate (Microsoft Flow) and Azure Logic Apps
 ==================================================================================================

-This article will show how to use Microsoft Flow to create SharePoint folders in two ways, copy, move these folders to another site and remove the source folder after copying.
+This article will show how to use Power Automate (Microsoft Flow) to create SharePoint folders in two ways, copy, move these folders to another site and remove the source folder after copying.

 For example, we consider the following case: